U

 Production & Quality Control

-Who leads: U-My production & QC team
+Who leads: U-My production and QC team

 6